 Starting in August 2021, we began providing media content to subscribers to Helbiz Unlimited, our offering that provides unlimited monthly use of our e-scooters and e-bikes for a fixed fee, and through other subscription models.
 We started streaming content in Italy with the 390 games per season of the Italian Serie B soccer league for the next three seasons, and we are looking to offer these games in other countries where we are present.
-We have added, are also looking to add, additional content, with a focus on sporting events, in the near future.
+We are exploring options to sell, reduce or discontinue portions of or all of our Helbiz Live business.